scalastuff/scalaleafs/sample1.md

 </div>
 {% endhighlight %}

 The example shows the 3 things that can be on the right side of a CSS selector: a string, an XML literal, or an XML transformation.
 An XML transformation is a NodeSeq => NodeSeq function.
-Since nearly everything is an XML transformation, everything composes nicely.
+Since nearly everything is an XML transformation, things composes nicely.
 In the example above, the following XML transformations can be identified:

 - The expression `"#elt1" #> "Hi there"`
 - The expression `"#elt1" #> "Hi there" & "#elt2" #> <h3>Hi There!</h3>`